-Selling your home in Markham?
+Selling your home?
 I can help

 Chances are, if you've lived in your home for more than a few years, you can likely turn a tidy profit.
 That's great news.
 But sealing the deal requires more than just a handshake.
 You'll have to consider if now's a good time to sell?
 What's the best way to get the word out?
 How do you get top dollar for your property?
 These are just some of the questions that I can help answer.